by Freddy Tran Nager, Founder of Atomic Tango + Branding Enthusiast; Supreme Brick image via top-brands-shopping on eBay…

 For example, try telling a needs-based marketer that some musician just composed a hit based on her own inspiration — no research at all.
 He’ll likely respond that the musician still met a customer need that she instinctively knew, or that she passively acquired customer insights somewhere along the path of her life.
 If you point out that “instinct and passive acquisition are NOT research,” he”ll counter that she still met her own needs, and she’s a customer of her own music, right?

-That’s when you sigh, turn away, and poke a sharpened pencil into your forehead to alleviate the inner pressure.
+That’s when you sigh, turn away, and slam your forehead into your desk.

 I recently had a similar debate with a marketer on Twitter who posted the following: